zuluplatform/gincoin-core/doc/dnsseed-policy.md

 related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Dash Core development team as well as posting on [bitcoin-dev](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev).
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Gincoin Core development team as well as posting on [bitcoin-dev](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev).